Dortmund star Haaland ignoring Real Madrid talk

 The Norway international starred for Salzburg before joining the Bundesliga side in January, and he has scored 12 goals in 11 games for Dortmund this season.

-While Madrid are heavily linked with a move for Haaland, the teenager said his focus was on his performances.
+While Madrid is heavily linked with a move for Haaland, the teenager said his focus was on his performances.

-"I focus on this, not on the attention that is towards me," he told Sky Sport on Tuesday.
+"I focus on this, not on the attention that is towards me," he said.

 "I think about doing my job, which is the thing I love most.
 My focus is on this."

-Haaland added: "Without a doubt I started well here in Dortmund.
+Haaland said: "Without a doubt I started well here in Dortmund.
 I am concentrating on work to improve every day.

 "I see that by taking care of the details I learn more and more, I try to be in the best possible shape."